MileHacker Logo

 For International Visitors

 Nationality determines specific documentation.
-Ensure your passport is valid for at least six months beyond your stay.
+Ensure your passport is with at least six months of validity beyond your stay.
 Prepare proof of onward travel and funds.

 Options for Entry